Serving business law clients in Benton, Franklin, and surrounding counties

 With over 15 years of business litigation experience, I have helped many businesses understand their contractual obligations.
 I have found that most business clients prefer to resolve their disputes out of court so they can focus on running their businesses.
 This also avoids the uncertainty of court rulings and trials.

 If for some reason the dispute cannot be resolved out of court, I have tried business disputes to juries in Washington State and Idaho.
-If you need help with a business litigation matter in Benton, Franklin, or surrounding counties, contact my office today.
+If you need help with a business litigation matter in Benton county, Franklin county, or surrounding counties, contact my office today.